Tennessee Outdoor Youth Summit (TOYS)

 Do students stay overnight?

-Yes, they are assigned rooms at a Clarksville hotel (about 10 miles from the Montgomery County Shooting Complex) and provided strict supervision.
+Yes, they are assigned rooms at the 4-H camp and provided strict supervision.
 There are two students per room.
 If an applicant desires to stay with a specific roommate, that request should be made in the application.

 When Do The Kids Arrive, and When Do They Leave?

-Students must arrive to Clarksville on Sunday night.
-The event will conclude with a banquet the following Friday night and parents are invited to attend.
-Rooms can be made available to parents, but at hotel rates.
-Students must be picked up from the hotel no later than 10 a.m. the following morning.
+Students must arrive to the 4-H camp late Sunday afternoon.
+The event will conclude with a banquet the following Friday afternoon and parents are invited to attend.
+Students must be picked up from the 4-H camp following the banquet.